secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 These are the most commonly-encountered known issues which are specific to the Alpha release of the Linux client.

-* VOICE COMMUNICATION - this is not yet available in the Linux client.

 * VISUAL EFFECTS AND PERFORMANCE - many Linux graphics drivers are not as robust as their counterparts for other operating systems, so some advanced Second Life graphical features have been DISABLED by default to aid